AcademySoftwareFoundation/tac/process/start_project.md

 - Does the project address a common problem in the motion picture and visual effects industries that are not solved by other efforts?
 - Will the project have the potential to gain alignment and participation amongst multiple constituents, including software vendors, studios, and other related organizations, to participate as contributors and maintainers?
 - Is the project's leadership best positioned and capable of growing the project?
-- If the project grows into an Incubation stage project, could the TAC invest in helping it succeed?
+- For a project proposed at the [Incubation Stage](lifecycle#incubation-stage) or a project proposed at [Sandbox Stage](/lifecycle#sandbox-stage) that would grow into an [Incubation Stage](lifecycle#incubation-stage) project, could the TAC invest in helping it succeed?
 - What resources would the project need to be successful, and does the Academy Software Foundation have the ability to attract and retain those resources?
 - Will this project divert away resources from existing project(s)?
 - What existing code is coming into the project, and what potential code could come?